Testing Contracts' Internals

 macro.

-It can be used to test some functions which accept the state as an argument, see the example below:
+It can be used to test functions that accept the state as an argument.

 #[starknet::interface]